• Skip to primary navigation

 A friend of mine couldn’t understand why she was terribly ill during and after her five-star trip to Mexico.
 “I ate nothing but salads!” she griped.
 Although fancy places that cater only to tourists are usually more attentive to hygienic food preparation, people still get sick all the time.

-Whether or not you’re eating at five-star restaurants, here are a few simple culinary rules that need to be followed to stay healthy on the road.
+Whether or not you’re eating at five-star restaurants, here are a few simple culinary rules for eating healthy while traveling abroad.
+How to stay healthy on the road?
+Follow these tips – religiously.

 If you Can’t Peel It or Boil It, Don’t Eat It.